AshHasib/two_container_django_app/README.md

 The app which calls the api named **minombre** runs on port 8001 inside the container while it has been mapped to the port 70001 inside the host machine.

 It is very important to put **127.0.0.1** inside the ALLOWED_HOSTS under settings.py of the api, otherwise it won't be able to send data.

+I have used my own custom image as a base for this application.